-Sonnesyn also served as policy director for two statewide campaigns in Tennessee – for Alexander in 2002 and for U.S. Senator Bob Corker in 2006.
-Both campaigns were successful.
+Matt also served as policy director for two successful statewide campaigns in Tennessee – for Alexander in 2002 and for U.S. Senator Bob Corker in 2006.
+Before attending graduate school, he worked at the American Enterprise Institute, a Washington D.C. think tank.

-Before attending graduate school, Sonnesyn worked at the American Enterprise Institute, a Washington D.C. think tank.
-Sonnesyn holds a B.A. in international relations and Spanish from Principia College and a Master’s of public policy from the Harvard Kennedy School, where he was a Kennedy Fellow.
-He and his wife, Allison, reside in Washington, D.C.
+Matt holds a B.A. in international relations and Spanish from Principia College and a Master’s of public policy from the Harvard Kennedy School.
+Matt, his wife Allison, and their dog Obi, live in Washington, D.C.